carpentries-incubator/docker-introduction/_episodes/04-docker-hub.md

 - Examples of how to use the image; and
 - The licence that applies.

-At least in my experience, the "Examples of how to use the image" section of most images' pages will provide examples that are likely to adequately cover your intended use of the image.
+The "Examples of how to use the image" section of most images' pages will provide examples that are likely to adequately cover your intended use of the image.

 ## Exploring Image Versions